-This page is based on a contribution from P.J.Ackerson, supplemented with information from Peter Sarrett's poker variations web site.
+This page is based on a contributions from P.J.Ackerson and Bill Maher, supplemented with information from Peter Sarrett's poker variations web site.

 - The cards